 “Nos sonhos e no amor não há impossibilidades,” Gromdor spoke softly in the language of his forefathers, gently lifting Tumas’ body.
 “I will give them what they wanted, I will become Manco, and I will destroy every one of them,” he vowed.

 Gromdor left the confines of the old ruins, encountering little resistance from his captors, easily dispatching anyone foolish enough to stand in his way.

 Many weeks later, a party of reavers, long-scouts from the ancient temple, returned home, loot and spoils of pillage in tow.

 Their holdfast destroyed, the stones that had once stood for thousands of years now collapsed in heaps of useless rubble, smoke still drifting in tendrils to the sky.

 Their only clue as to what had happened scrawled in blood along a sole standing wall.

 Manco will revenge.

-Channeling his inner-strength, Manco goes goes into an intense rage, lashing out with his sword and tail to anyone unlucky enough to be around him.
+Focusing your inner strength you fly into an intense rage, lashing out with your sword and tail damaging any enemies unfortunate enough to be near you.